COA announces accreditation actions

 ALA accreditation indicates that the program has undergone a self-evaluation process, has been externally reviewed and meets the Standards for Accreditation of Master’s Programs in Library and Information Studies, established by COA and adopted by ALA Council.
 COA evaluates each program for conformity to the Standards, which address mission, goals and objectives; curriculum; faculty; students; administration and financial support; and physical resources and facilities.

-A complete list of programs and degrees accredited by ALA can be found on the ALA website.
+See the directory for a complete list of programs and degrees accredited by ALA.
 Individuals who would like more information about a particular program should contact the program.